Key takeaways

-- Turmeric milk, or golden milk, is an ancient remedy used to promote sleep.
+• Turmeric milk, or golden milk, is an ancient remedy traditionally enjoyed as a soothing drink.

-- Curcumin in turmeric can reduce inflammation linked to sleep issues.
+• Curcumin in turmeric may reduce inflammation linked to sleep issues, based on preliminary research.

 Ever lay in bed counting sheep until dawn?
 If yes, you might want to try an ancient sleep remedy that's been hiding in your kitchen: turmeric milk.
-Known as "golden milk," this old recipe isn't just a soothing pre-bedtime drink; it packs a punch when it comes to promoting better sleep.
+Known as "golden milk," this old recipe isn't just a soothing pre-bedtime drink; it may be a comforting addition to a bedtime routine, though direct evidence for sleep benefits from turmeric milk itself is lacking.

 Why Turmeric Milk Matters for Sleep

 For generations, people in India have sworn by turmeric milk's calming effects.
-It turns out, they were onto something.
-Modern research is beginning to uncover the science behind this age-old wisdom.
+It turns out, they were onto something about the drink's comforting qualities.
+Research on its ingredients is still limited and indirect.
 A 2020 study in the Journal of Medicinal Food suggests that curcumin, the active compound in turmeric, may reduce inflammation and oxidative stress, which are linked to sleep disturbances.
-Additionally, turmeric milk combines several sleep-promoting ingredients: warm milk itself (which contains tryptophan), turmeric, and sometimes a pinch of nutmeg or cinnamon.
+However, more robust evidence is needed to directly link curcumin to sleep improvements.
+Turmeric milk combines ingredients that may feel soothing to some people, including warm milk itself (which contains tryptophan, though its effect on sleep is not conclusively proven), turmeric, and sometimes a pinch of nutmeg or cinnamon.

 1. Gather Your Ingredients

 You'll need milk (dairy or plant-based works), turmeric powder, black pepper (to enhance curcumin absorption), and honey or maple syrup for sweetness.
-A pinch of nutmeg or cinnamon can add extra flavor and sleep-promoting benefits.
+A pinch of nutmeg or cinnamon can add extra flavor, and they are traditionally used for relaxation, though scientific evidence supporting their sleep-promoting effects is limited.

 2. Heat the Milk